 Finally, HI works to improve the care provided to people requiring rehabilitation.
 The organisation collaborates with public bodies in developing the country’s rehabilitation sector and provides training for professionals working in this field.

-50 years of living with the daily threat of unexploded cluster munitions is still hindering the development of Laos, which is considered to be one of the poorest countries in the world.
+50 years of living with the daily threat of cluster munitions is still hindering the development of Laos, which is considered to be one of the poorest countries on the planet.